luxonis/depthai-docs-website/source/pages/tutorials/local_convert_openvino.rst

   cd tools/downloader
   python3 -m pip install --user -r ./requirements.in

-This clones the repo into a :code:`~/open_model_zoo` directory, checks out the required :code:`2020.1` version, and installs the downloader dependencies.
+This clones the repository into a :code:`~/open_model_zoo` directory, checks out the required :code:`2020.1` version, and installs the Downloader dependencies.

 Create an OPEN_MODEL_DOWNLOADER environment variable
 ####################################################